remykarem/remykarem.github.io/books/src/ai-book/src/intro-to-dl.md

 Note that a combination of linear models is still linear ie b + wx + wx.

-# **Activation functions**

-Decides if a neuron should be on or off, and if on, how useful is it.
-They also ensure that values are contained and don’t explode.

-- Sigmoid
-- Softmax
-- ReLU (Rectified Linear Unit)
-- Leaky ReLU
-- CELU (Continuously Differentiable Exponential Linear Unit)
-- GELU (Gaussian Error Linear Unit)
-- Swish

-Importance of activation function and nonlinearity

-The purpose of activation functions is to introduce non-linearities into the network.
-In real life, almost all of our data is non linear.
-Nonlinearities allow you to approximate arbitrarily complex functions by introducing nonlinearities into decision boundaries.

 # **Optimisation**

 Solving the weights of a network with loss function is a non-convex optimisation.
 Proper initialisation matters.
 If network is composed of differentiable functions, then we can probably learn from it using gradient descent.